kristoferlund/blog/src/content/blog/260505-agentic-org-transition.md

 Knowledge about a new feature can move from code change to all four channels in about 30 minutes.

 That speed matters.
 If a user asks about a feature shortly after it ships, the answer should not depend on whether someone had time to manually update three systems and brief the support team.

-But the bigger shift is not speed.

-The bigger shift is that the output becomes part of the organisation's shared memory.

 This is the agentic loop in practice: